 Eberechukwu Okey-Onyema is the Executive Director, Healthy Living and Women Empowerment Initiative (HELWEI), a non-governmental organisation, and member, Steering Committee, Civil Society Scaling Up Nutrition in Nigeria.
 Recently, the body organised a two-day capacity building workshop in agro-technology, financial management and marketing for women in Egbe and Idimu in Lagos State.
 She told PAUL ADUNWOKE that women need to engage in farming to enable them feed their families and live healthy.

 Why do you focus on farming and not any other field?

-We set out to promote good health through nutrition, and you cannot talk about nutrition without mentioning agriculture.
+We set out to promote good health through nutrition explanation, and you cannot talk about nutrition without mentioning agriculture.
 So, we train them because we know the role agriculture plays in overall health.
 If people do not have enough food to eat, they will be malnourished.